hanwenzhang123/fullstack-note/02-note/README.md

 - JSX (HTML + JS) - good for dev - efficient context switching is now avoid
 - Focus on the view -> User Interfaces

-#### state & props
+#### state
-- mutable? => both immutable, read only
+- state is data which you can change inside of a component to then force this component to be re-evaluated
-- state is an object internally captured by class (in the constructor, this.state)
+- it is an object internally captured by class (in the constructor, this.state)

+#### props
+- props is data you pass from a parent component to a child component
 - props down, parent talks to child
 - Can child talks back to parent using props too?
 NO -> using callback